What first attracted you to a career in law?

 What is your most memorable legal experience and why?

-What is your number one top tip for clients?
+What is your top tip for clients?